raulsposito/thoth-tarot/README.md

 # Thoth::Tarot

-Welcome to your new gem!
+Welcome to Thoth Tarot Ruby Gem!

+This is a Gem created to consult Thoth Tarot card readings using the CLI.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/thoth/tarot`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation